jschementi/iron-websites/ruby/browser/spec.v2.rst

 ~~~~~~~~~~~~~~
 *Implemented!*

-Note: the "root_visual" shorthand is not implemented yet, though the "me" and
-"xaml" shorthands are available.
-So, for now, everywhere you see
-"root_visual", substitute it with either "me" or "xaml".

 ``root_visual`` maps to ``System.Windows.Application.Current.RootVisual``, having a
 base-type of ``FrameworkElement``.
 When a method is called that does not exist on
 ``root_visual``, then ``FindName(methodName)`` is called.
 This allows access to any